BrendonKoz/SubscribeToConstantContact/README.md

 Go to the [Constant Contact Developer Documentation](https://developer.constantcontact.com/api_guide/index.html) for more information.

-\*I have only done minimal testing on this module, so use with caution
+\*I have only done minimal testing on this module, so use with caution, and please report any bugs related to the stated purpose of the module.

 ## Contribution
 Pull requests welcome.
 (Especially for the awkward module setup/configuration flow.)